phalcon-orphanage/docs/en/reference/dispatching.rst

 Dispatch Loop
 -------------
-The Dispatch Loop is another important process that has much to do with the MVC flow itself, especially with the controller part.This work occurs within the controller dispatcher.
+The Dispatch Loop is another important process that has much to do with the MVC flow itself, especially with the controller part.
+This work occurs within the controller dispatcher.
 The controller files are read, loaded, instantiated, to then execute the required actions.
 If some action request forward the flow to another controller/action the process start again.
-To ilustrate better, in plain PHP, approximately this process is performed within :
+To ilustrate better, in plain PHP, approximately this process is performed within Phalcon_Dispatcher:

 .. code-block:: php